Special effects of Terminator 2: Judgment Day: Bullet wounds

 The T-1000 bullet wounds were among the earliest effects developed by the Winston crew.
-They experimented by carving dozens of latex and foam pieces to look like a ripple through liquid metal in various states and sizes, which were then vacumetalized, creating a final appearance akin to a chrome flower.
+The team spent weeks shooting pellets into mud to study the resulting patterns and duplicate them.
+They also spent a lot of time testing materials to see which would best take to the vacuum metalizing process that would give all the effects their chrome look.
+They experimented by carving dozens of latex and foam pieces to look like a ripple through liquid metal in various states and sizes, which were then vacuum metalized, creating a final appearance akin to a chrome flower.

 They struggled with a deployment mechanism for the pieces so they would appear in an instant, simulating bullet impact.
-Winston described it as a "bear trap mechanism" that snapped open, but Cameron wanted something "more elegant."
+Winston described it as a "bear trap mechanism" that snapped open, but Cameron wanted something "more elegant".
 Mechanic Chris Cowan engineered a system in which the chrome flower was divided into five pieces, each of which was stuck to a spring-loaded finger mechanism that would explode outward from the center.
-These pieces were attached to a fiberglass chest plate worn by Patrick and holes were pre-scored into his uniform to let the flowers spring through.
-Each flower was activated with a radio-controlled cable pin release that when activated would release all five fingers simultaneously.
+These pieces were attached to a fiberglass chest plate worn by Patrick, and holes were pre-scored into his uniform to let the flowers spring through.
+Each flower was activated with a radio-controlled cable pin mechanism that would release all five fingers simultaneously.
 To make the effect happen instantaneously, they used very strong springs, but this made it difficult to keep the devices closed and several takes were ruined by them activating unexpectedly.

-CGI was used to close the impact holes, and because of the expense of using this process to deal with the many bullet impacts received by the T-1000, a cost-saving measure was implemented in which the bullet holes would not heal immediately so that all of the impacts could be removed in one shot.
+CGI was used to animate the impact holes closing.
+Because of the expense of using this process to deal with the many bullet impacts received by the T-1000, a cost-saving measure was implemented in which the bullet holes would not heal immediately so that all of the impacts could be removed in one shot.
 For example, in the mall confrontation, the T-1000 is shot six times by the T-800, but heals all of its injuries in a single shot instead of six separate ones.

-Live-action footage of the bullet wounds was scanned onto computers and initial modeling and animation were performed using Alias.
+Live-action footage of the bullet wounds was scanned into computers and initial modeling and animation were performed using Autodesk Alias.
 A computer model recreation of Patrick was developed and Jonathan French animated the modeled hits closing up.
 The effect was enhanced with a custom-made program designed to add a rippling effect to the wounds and surrounding clothing, and the poly-alloy shader.
 The finished footage was then composited digitally into the high-resolution background footage and onto film.

-Spent weeks shooting pellets into the mud to study the resulting patterns and duplicate them. also spent a lot of time testing materials to see which would best take to the vacu-metalizing process that would give all the effects their chrome look.